bitfocus/companion-module-phillips-hue/HELP.md

   * Press "Apply Changes" button on Companion config page.
   * In the LOG Info Section of Companion there should be a new username created.
 Copy that and pasted to the username part on the Companion config page.

+### KNOW BUGS
+* Needs a restart of companion after entering the username and pressing Apply changes.

 ### Available actions
 * All_Scenes - Lets you chose which scen to trigger.
 OBS!
 All scen from are in this list